rodsher/sqlstat/README.md

 ## Motivation

 It is very important to monitor RDBMS metrics and performance.
-But modern RDBMS can be used by multiple applications, and each application connected to the database using a pool of connections. *sqlstat* provides a package to collect statistics on how your microservice uses the pool of connection to RDBMS.
+But modern RDBMS can be used by multiple applications, and each application connected to the database using a pool of connections.
+Collect connection pool statistics also very important to diagnose troubles in the system.
+*sqlstat* provides a package to collect statistics on how your application uses the pool of connections.

 ## Prerequisites

-sqlstat requires a Go version with Modules support and uses versioned import.
+Package requires a Go version with Modules support and uses versioned import.
 So please make sure to initialize a Go module before installing.

 ## Installation